defunkt/jquery-pjax/README.md

 An `X-PJAX` request header is set to differentiate a pjax request from normal XHR requests.
 In this case, if the request is pjax, we skip the layout html and just render the inner contents of the container.

-Check if your favorite server framework supports pjax here: https://gist.github.com/4283721
+[Check if there is a pjax plugin][plugins] for your favorite server framework.

 #### Layout Reloading